MicrosoftDocs/power-automate-docs/articles/environments-overview-maker.md

 Follow these steps to switch environments:

 1. Sign into [Power Automate](https://flow.microsoft.com).
-1. In the top right corner, you will see the environment to which you are currently connect.
+1. In the top right corner, you will see the environment to which you are currently connected.

    ![profile image.](./media/environments-overview-maker/default-environment.png)